TKA-Developments/RN-Challenge/README.md

 - Specify the title and the description for the Todo and you can choose the color for the card.
 - Mark a Todo as done/undone is easy, just tick or untick the check box on the right of the card. - Remove an item by long tapping on the card and click on the trash button.
 If you want to cancel it, just press the red cross button.

+Note: Changes (new item or updating one) will be automatically saved once user leaves the Todo Detail Screen

 ### Search for Todos
 ![Find some Todos](/images/find.jpg) ![Grid view](/images/grid.jpg) ![Done](/images/done.jpg) ![Undone](images/undone.jpg)